We have a wide variety of options for renters in Brooklyn Park!

 The latest and best business practices related to operating rental properties are discussed as well as the Brooklyn Park rental property ordinance.

-The Rental Property Ordinance can be found in Chapter 117.40 of the City Code.
-The mandatory one day Crime Free Housing Training class must be attended by the rental license holder or designated operator within 1 year of obtaining a rental license.
+The mandatory one day Crime-free Housing Training class must be attended by the rental license holder or designated operator within 1 year of obtaining a rental license.
 Noncompliance can lead to an administrative fine.

 Please note that if a rental property owner or property manager has already completed the training in the past, they can send in a copy of the training certificate to the Rental Licensing Division and will not need to attend again.